ForestGin/Bacchus_Engine/README.md

 * Mouse Right button + WASD to do free movement
 * Mouse Wheel button for pan
 * Mouse scrolling to zoom in/out
-* Alt + Mouse Left button to orbit
+* Alt + Mouse Right button to orbit
 * Hold shift for double speed
 * F to frame selected object
+* If there's a camera GO in the scene you can select it as active/culling.

+### Mouse Picking

+* Mouse Left button to select game object

 ### Game Objects

+* All fbx in assets folder will be imported at startup.
-To create a new primitive shape head to the GameObject window and select any of the vailable 3D primitives.
-In the case of an FBX file just drag and drop it inside the screen(same goes for textures, but keep in mind that the GO should be selected first)
+* Head to the GameObject window and select empty, camera or any of the available 3D primitives.
+* In the case of an FBX file just drag and drop it inside the screen.

-Each GO has an inspector panel in which you will see some useful information or play with the GO Transform, normals... etc
+* Each GO has an inspector panel in which you will see some useful information or play with the GO Transform, normals... etc.
+* Press "supr" key to delete selected

 ### Debug

-To see and use the debug features(wireframe mode, depth, lightning...) go to Window, open the Settings window and then enter the Renderer.
+* To see and use the debug features(wireframe mode, depth, lightning...) go to Window, open the Settings window and then enter the Renderer.

-## Extra Functionalities
+## Features that did not make it

+* Importer Settings Window and functionality
+* Asset Window and functionality

+##Versions Changelog
+### 0.2

+* Primitive Structure of Resource Manager
+* Reference Counting for ResourceMesh and ResourceTexture
+* Scene serialization to file and loading
+* New import method (creates own file format files in library)
+* New Time Manager (Options to PLAY STOP STEP)
+* Spatial partitioning using Octree
+* Creation of cameras
+* Frustum culling
+* AABB's
+* Project window
+* Mouse picking

+### 0.1

+* Game Object and Component Structure
+* Initial Implementation on Inspector (properties for the different components)
+* Modification of many Menus/Windows
+* Possibility of primitives creation through GameObject Menu
+* Unity-like Camera Controls
 * Extra primitive shapes: Tetrahedron, Octahedron, Cubesphere, Cone.

+### 0.05

+* Libraries Integration
+* Basic Editor with Inspector/Hierarchy/Console/Menu
+* Initial GameObject and Component structure
-* GO can modify position & scale
+* Save & Load Editor Configuration
+* Load 3D Models through assimp (fbx format)
+* Load Textures through DevIL (dds and png format)
+* Docking
 * Imgui personalization of the engine
-* GO name can be changed

 ## Licence
 MIT License